nhuneke/sotnir-handbook/docs/fmri-analysis/fmriprep/running-fmriprep.rst

 .. note::

-    Logout and log back in to Iridis on a compute node
+    Logout and log back in to Iridis on a compute node.
+Remember to re-load the Apptainer module when logging back in.

 Unfortunately there is no python wrapper for fMRIPrep to use with Apptainer, so the command is slightly more complex.